hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/226_our_present_social_problems.md

 ## OUR PRESENT SOCIAL PROBLEMS

-(Translated from a [Bengali letter](b8518e4trans_prose_social.pdf) written to Shrimati Mrinalini Bose from Deoghar (Vaidyanâth), on 23rd December, 1898.)
+(Translated from a [Bengali letter](b8518e4trans_prose_social.pdf) written to Shrimati Mrinalini Bose from Deoghar (Vaidyanāth), on 23rd December, 1898.)

 स ईशोऽनिर्वचनीयप्रेमस्वरूपः — "The Lord whose nature is unspeakable love."
-That this characteristic of God mentioned by Nârada is manifest and admitted on all hands is the firm conviction of my life.
+That this characteristic of God mentioned by Nārada is manifest and admitted on all hands is the firm conviction of my life.
 The aggregate of many individuals is called Samashti (the whole), and each individual is called Vyashti (a part).
 You and I — each is Vyashti, society is Samashti.
-You, I, an animal, a bird, a worm, an insect, a tree, a creeper, the earth, a planet, a star — each is Vyashti, while this universe is Samashti, which is called Virât, Hiranyagarbha, or Ishvara in Vedânta, and Brahmâ, Vishnu, Devi, etc., in the Purânas.
+You, I, an animal, a bird, a worm, an insect, a tree, a creeper, the earth, a planet, a star — each is Vyashti, while this universe is Samashti, which is called Virāt, Hiranyagarbha, or Ishvara in Vedānta, and Brahmā, Vishnu, Devi, etc., in the Purānas.
 Whether or not Vyashti has individual freedom, and if it has, what should be its measure, whether or not Vyashti should completely sacrifice its own will, its own happiness for Samashti — are the